dials/dials/doc/sphinx/documentation/tutorials/3DED/Biotin.rst

   basis.
 Let’s focus on the orange R\ :sub:`merge`  line (right axis).
 * Note that there is an uptick in R\ :sub:`merge` at the beginning and the end of the dataset.
-The higher R\ :sub:`merge` values at the start are likely due to the low number of spots that were found on the image, due to suboptimal centering.
+The higher R\ :sub:`merge` values at the start are likely due to the low number of spots that were found on those images, due to suboptimal centering.
 The uptick at the end is more likely to be due to radiation damage.
 * We will remove these high R\ :sub:`merge` frames after combining data from all four crystals.